What Are the Options for Parking Lot Sealcoating?

 Biobased Parking Lot Sealcoats

 Innovation has given way to alternatives to traditional coal tar or asphalt based sealcoats.
 BioSealcoat® utilizes soybean oil as one of its chief raw materials and is specifically formulated to protect parking lots from oxidation, chemical exposure, UV, and other known enemies of asphalt.
 The product was also designed with efficiency in mind; the product allows for same day striping and reopening of parking lots, curing 4-5 times faster than conventional products.
+Parking lots coated with BioSealcoat can be restriped within 2 hours of sealcoating.
 This is made possible by the formula’s chemical properties, which allows the product to be applied at ¼ the thickness of conventional parking lot sealcoats while providing superior protection.
 This allows the product to be applied even later into the season than coal tar sealers.
 BioSealcoat cures to a matte, jet-black finish that is specifically formulated not to fade over time, ensuring a long lasting, uniform appearance.
 Although biobased sealcoats cost significantly more on a cost per gallon basis, their greater efficiency allows overall project costs to be comparable to other sealers.

 BioSealcoat was also formulated with the environment in mind—it is one of only a handful of sealcoats on the market with no detectable PAHs according to EPA testing and emits no harsh odor.
 As the only USDA Certified Biobased sealcoat on the market, incorporating a biobased sealcoat into a pavement maintenance program can demonstrate a commitment to the environment.